 In 2010, LoMele instigated the development of the Hatchery Art Spaces in rural Badger, California.
 Together with a team of California- and New York City-based artists and curators, he utilized abandoned buildings and acreage (formerly a Synanon drug-rehab compound) as a venue for three international exhibitions.
 The 2015 exhibition, The Hatchery: Fortress, was selected for an International City Tour, as conceived by UAMO in Munich, Germany, and was the sole United States location chosen.
 A video of the event and works from the exhibition were presented at UAMO’s City Festival in Munich in April 2016.

-He has participated in artist residencies at the Stonehouse Residency for the Contemporary Arts in Miramonte, California, and in January and February 2020 at Eastside International Los Angeles (ESXLA), located at the Brewery near downtown Los Angeles.
+He has participated in artist residencies at the Stonehouse Residency for the Contemporary Arts in Miramonte, California, Eastside International Los Angeles (ESXLA), located at the Brewery near downtown Los Angeles, and again in 2024 at the Brewery at Shoebox Projects.

-LoMele’s work has been selected for group exhibitions (selected list): Memphis Social (apexart-supported city-wide event in Memphis, Tennessee); 10th and 11th National Print Competition Exhibitions, Janet Turner Print Museum, California State University, Chico, California; Painting Center, New York City; GearBox Gallery, Oakland; 4th and 6th Annual Juried International Exhibitions of Contemporary Islamic Art, Dallas and Irving, Texas; San Luis Obispo Museum of Art, California; numerous exhibitions at Galley 825, Los Angeles; and Bedford Gallery, Walnut Creek, California.
+LoMele’s work has been selected for group exhibitions (selected list): Schatten-Parcours, Zeitz, Germany; Memphis Social (apexart-supported city-wide event in Memphis, Tennessee); 10th and 11th National Print Competition Exhibitions, Janet Turner Print Museum, California State University, Chico, California; Painting Center, New York City; GearBox Gallery, Oakland; 4th and 6th Annual Juried International Exhibitions of Contemporary Islamic Art, Dallas and Irving, Texas; San Luis Obispo Museum of Art, California; numerous exhibitions at Galley 825, Los Angeles; Brand Library and Art Center's Brand 49 Works on Paper (Janet Friend award), Glendale, California; and Bedford Gallery, Walnut Creek, California.

 A graduate of Art Center in Pasadena (with Honors) and the University of California Santa Cruz, LoMele pursued an illustration career in New York City before returning to California in 2003.
 His New York clients included Barron’s, Money Magazine, Business Week, New York Times, New York Daily News, Wall Street Journal, Los Angeles Times, Boston Globe, Gourmet Magazine, Travel & Leisure, and others.
-He is currently a member of the Los Angeles Art Association.
+He is a current member of the International Association of Hand Papermakers and Paper Artists (IAPMA), and formerly of the Los Angeles Art Association.